danielearwicker/Instaface/README.md

 FLUSH PRIVILEGES;
 ```

 ## MySQL Replication

-You can a MySQL instance enabled for replication in Docker with:
+Haven't used replication in my test setup, but you can get a MySQL instance enabled for replication in Docker with:

 ```
 docker run -p 3361:3306 --name mysqlD -e MYSQL_ROOT_PASSWORD=P@ssw0rd -d mysql:latest --server-id=3361 --gtid-mode=ON --enforce-gtid-consistency=TRUE